sangowen/termux-dotfiles/README.md

 1. vi key binding for most of the components.

 tmux:
-1. Other than the ```ctrl+b``` default prefix, I set ` as my secondary prefix.
-The backtick key can then be put in extra-keys.  `$ for me is the keybinging to open tmux-launcher as a side pane
+1. Other than the ```ctrl+b``` default prefix, I set backtick as my secondary prefix.
+The backtick key can then be put in extra-keys.

 ranger:
 1. s for zsh in current folder